code42/py42/docs/userguides/orgdevices.md

 Sometimes you might want to do something useful that requires information about active devices in your organization.
 For example, you might want to create a simple report that illustrates how many devices are running each operating system in your Code42 environment.
-The following guide shows the different possible workings for the tools involved in getting all the active devices in your organization.
+The tools involved in getting all active devices in your organization support various use-cases outline below.

 To begin, we need to initialize the SDK:
 ```python